neogeographica/quakestarter/README_FIRST.txt

 This package is one way to get going with the "state of the art" in Quake singleplayer.
 It's meant to be a convenient bundle of useful tools and explanations.
 The tools included in here are:

-- The Simple Quake Launcher by "MaxEd", from https://sourceforge.net/projects/simplequakelauncher/ .
+- Simple Quake Launcher 2 by "MaxEd", from https://github.com/m-x-d/Simple-Quake-Launcher-2/releases/latest

 - The Mark V "Quake engine" (Quake-playing program) by "Baker" and other contributors, from http://quakeone.com/markv/ .
 The Mark V website has additional info about the engine, more credits info, and links to other stuff you might want to download.
 Also note that there are several other Quake engines out there; see the "quake_engines.txt" file in the "readmes\other_stuff" folder if you're curious.